cbilson/Camp/README.md

 ### Can I use «my editor»?

 I suppose, once NREPL support is done.
-But I pretty much just use emacs, so I'm afraid you're on your own.
+But I pretty much just use emacs, so I probably won't be doing any work on this.
+If you have to change something to get it to work with another editor, please send a pull request.

 ### Can I use Visual Studio?